Find products, services and support.

 Supply chain management

 We maintain a high level of social responsibility towards our consumers, business customers, and suppliers.
-This includes setting targets to meet current industry standards for supply chain management, labour conditions, human rights, health, safety, and environment, according to the electronics industry.
+This includes setting targets to meet current industry standards for supply chain management, labor conditions, human rights, health, safety, and environment, according to the electronics industry.

 We believe that a risk management approach enables us to spend our resources efficiently by identifying areas of high risk.
 The supplier risk profile, self-assessments and audits are all based on EICC industry-developed tools and practices, which we believe to be the most appropriate and relevant to our business and our supply chain.
 Using EICC tools is not only efficient for TomTom but it also sends a consistent message to our suppliers, and minimises the duplication of their effort between different customer requirements.